AkshDesai04/Project-WatchDog/ReadMe.md

 The project takes the above mentioned inputs at a regular interval
 It then runs face recognition on the webcam input and locks the device upon detection of an unauthorized face.
 Every screenshot and webcam input are saved in a folder on the device.
+All of the above mentioned tasks happen on a single thread so as to minimize the impact on the device's performance.

 ### Dependencies
+The project in it's current state has the following dependencies...
+1. OpenCV
+2. face_recognition

 ## Getting Started
 ### Installation